yaodingyd/yaodingyd.github.io/_posts/2018-08-20-polyfill-and-transform-in-babel.md

 The other option is to use `@bable/runtime`.
 It is intended to be paired with a transform plugin:`babel-plugin-transform-runtime`.
 Instead polyfill, `babel-runtime` does ponyfill: instead of patching functionality, essentially modifying native prototype, a ponyfill provides that functionality as a standalone module you can use.
 So basically your code is transformed to use a series of helper functions that achieves the same goal, at the same time avoid pollute the global namesapce.

+(Actually `@babel/runtime` only ponyfills the babel's moduilar runtime helpers.
+To polyfill ES6, we need to use `@babel/runtime-corejsx` to include core-js polyfilling)

 Basically, in this wat you can use built-ins such as Promise, Set, Symbol, etc., as well use all the Babel features that require a polyfill seamlessly, without global pollution, making it extremely suitable for libraries.

 ## The usage